News

 Exploring nature of spiritual artifacts in Mexico A visual exploration where light becomes brush, subject, and stage—shaping emotion and space in single captured gestures.

 Light has long been a medium for storytelling in theater — illuminating, shaping space, conveying emotion, and guiding perception.
 Inspired by light designers like Wagner, Appia, and Svoboda, I explore light painting as a contemporary extension of this tradition.
-Through long-exposure photography and video, I use light as both subject and brush — crafting ephemeral forms that exist only in the moment of capture.
-Each piece tells a story through rhythm, gesture, and the pattern it becomes - freezing light in time, slowing it down and brining it to speed - trying to explore the nature of light that we can't fully grasp with eyes, and teaching our senses to perceive new patterns.
+Through long-exposure photography and video, I use light as both subject and brush, crafting ephemeral forms that exist only in the moment of capture.
+Each piece tells a story through rhythm, gesture, and the object, pattern it becomes - trying to explore the nature of light that we can't fully grasp with eyes, and teaching our senses to perceive new patterns.

 Prototype demonstration at HEAD Geneva